Netflix teases 'Punisher' images, but no release date

 Netflix also posted a cryptic teaser video to Twitter on Tuesday with the message "How deep does the cover up go?"
 There's a lot of redacted paperwork, though we can see mention of a whistleblower, Cerberus, Kandahar (a city in Afghanistan) and the phrase "Codename: Micro."
 We know from "Daredevil" that Castle served in Kandahar.

-Check out the images from the show and see what you can piece together.
+Check out the images from the show below and see what you can piece together.

 Discuss: Netflix teases 'Punisher' images, but no...